JohnnyWombwell/pixijs-fight/README.md

 - [x] Migrate to use a rendering / game framework (this repo - using PixiJS)
 - [ ] Better dev build - e.g. copy-and-watch
 - [ ] Avoid duplication in animation assets (define frames then animations contain keys for each frame)
+- [ ] Load POJOs into pixi specific resources at run time - e.g. `Rectange` etc
 - [ ] Refactor char / app into renderers - e.g. char simulation + renderer that wraps it
       Simple items may just have a renderer (e.g. the stage, char shadows)
 - [ ] Automated tests
+- [ ] Refactor state machine to be less verbose / easier to maintain States should be composable?
 - [ ] Rework render loop as per zinac
 - [ ] Start features above
 - [ ] Automated build